psychopy/psychopy-legacy/docs_src/index.rst

 Welcome to psychopy-plugin-template's documentation!
 =======================================================

-The `psychopy-template` plugin is designed to show you how to make a plugin.
+The `psychopy-legacy` plugin contains legacy stimuli and Components for PsychoPy.

 .. toctree::
    :maxdepth: 1